buildpacks/rfcs/text/0000-export-run-image-metadata.md

 The following would be appended to the [`report.toml` spec](https://github.com/buildpacks/spec/blob/main/platform.md#reporttoml-toml) (this section would be materially identical to the [`lifecycle.metadata` label](https://github.com/buildpacks/spec/blob/main/platform.md#iobuildpackslifecyclemetadata-json)):

-> run-image.top-layer MUST contain the uncompressed digest of the top layer of the run-image.
+> runImage.topLayer MUST contain the uncompressed digest of the top layer of the run-image.
 >
->run-image.reference MUST uniquely identify the run image.
+> runImage.reference MUST uniquely identify the run image.
 It MAY contain one of the following
 > - An image ID (the digest of the uncompressed config blob)
 > - A digest reference to a manifest stored in an OCI registry
+>
+> runImage.image and runImage.mirrors MUST be resolved from run.toml from the given <run-image>

 # History
 [history]: #history